MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 # [Studio](#tab/azure-studio)

-To set up advanced monitoring, take the following steps:
+To set up advanced monitoring, take the steps in the following sections.

+### Configure basic settings

 1. In [Azure Machine Learning studio](https://ml.azure.com), go to your workspace.
 1. Under **Manage**, select **Monitoring**, and then select **Add**.
 1. On the Basic settings page, enter information as described earlier in [Set up out-of-box model monitoring](#set-up-out-of-box-model-monitoring).

+### Add data assets

-1. Select **Next** to open the Configure data asset page of the **Advanced settings** section.
+1. On the Basic settings page, after you configure the settings, select **Next**.
+The Configure data asset page of the **Advanced settings** section opens.
 1. If you don't see the data asset that you want to use as a reference dataset, select **Add**.
 We recommend that you use the model training data as the comparison reference dataset for data drift and data quality.
 Also, use the model validation data as the comparison reference dataset for prediction drift.
 Add the data assets that you want to use.

    :::image type="content" source="media/how-to-monitor-models/model-monitoring-advanced-configuration-data.png" alt-text="Screenshot showing how to add datasets for the monitoring signals to use." lightbox="media/how-to-monitor-models/model-monitoring-advanced-configuration-data.png":::

-1. Select **Next**.
+### Edit data drift settings

+1. On the Configure data asset page, after you add data assets, select **Next**.
 The **Select monitoring signals** page opens.
 If you're using an Azure Machine Learning online deployment, you see some monitoring signals.
 The data drift, prediction drift, and data quality signals use recent, past production data as the comparison reference dataset and use smart defaults for metrics and thresholds.

     :::image type="content" source="media/how-to-monitor-models/model-monitoring-monitoring-signals.png" alt-text="Screenshot showing default monitoring signals." lightbox="media/how-to-monitor-models/model-monitoring-monitoring-signals.png":::